edwardsdean/KissDownloader-no-longer-working/README.md

 Downloads shows from Kissanime.com
-Currently uses selenium to navigate the site, beautifulsoup to parse the html, and requests to download the files.
+Currently uses selenium to navigate the site, beautifulsoup to parse the html, and pySmartDL to download the files.

 To use the script just run the .py file in the same directory as the config. you need to have the following installed to run: